jonlpersson/ed-latimore/site/_drafts/the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 Because I never got caught drinking and driving, I thought I could keep getting away with it.
 I think most people who habitually engage in risky behaviors believe something to this effect.
 They view their “success” as a sign of competence.
 Or maybe, they don’t care.
 Either way, the law of large numbers catches up to everyone.

+## You can't outrun the law of large numbers

-The law of large numbers refers to the tendency for results involving randomness to increasingly stabilize or converge as more trials or instances occur.
+The law of large numbers refers to the tendency for results involving randomness to stabilize or converge as more trials or instances occur increasingly.
 While small sample sizes show wide variation and flux, larger data sets reveal more predictable average outcomes emerging from the collective results.

 A simple example is coin flips.
 Flip a coin just 10 times, and heads or tails could dominate heavily by chance - the ratios will visibly differ from the 50-50 probability.
 But if you complete 10,000 coin flips, you'll likely end quite close to 50% heads and tails as outliers balance out.
 The enormous volume normalizes around the expected value.